bmunro-peralex/docker-reviewboard/README.md

 Dockerized reviewboard.
 This container follows Docker's best practices, and DOES NOT include sshd, supervisor, apache2, or any other services except the reviewboard itself which is run with ```uwsgi```.

-The requirements are PostgreSQL and memcached, you can use either dockersized versions of them, or external ones, e.g. installed on the host machine, or even third-party machines.
+The requirements are PostgreSQL or Mysql and memcached, you can use either dockersized versions of them, or external ones, e.g. installed on the host machine, or even third-party machines.

 ### Disclaimer
 I'm neither a user nor maintainer of reviewboard itself.